-Tojikiston - privately-owned Tajik-language weekly
+Tojikiston - private, Tajik-language weekly

 Tajik TV - state-run; operates Tajik TV first channel, Safina youth channel, news channel Jahonnamo, children's network Bahoriston and regional channels